walterhiggins/WMPJS/README.md

 That last one might surprise you.
 Javascript treats anything between quotes as a string even if it's a number!
 In our first string example `js healthMessage = 'You have ' + hearts + ' health remaining'` I used the `+` operator to add strings together.
 The `+` operator can be used to add numbers or strings.
 When used to add strings, the `+` operator behaves differently.
 Adding Strings in javascript is also called 'Concatenation'.
 We concatenate 2 or more strings together to form bigger, longer strings.
 This is a technique you will use quite often in programming minecraft plugins when you want to display information to players.

+The letters, numbers and other symbols which form a string are known as *Characters*.
+A *Character* is any single letter, number or symbol. 'a','B','9', '-', '.', '/' and ':' are all examples of *Characters*.

 You can create as many variables as you like in Javascript.
 There's no limit on the number of variables you can create.
 You'll notice that both the 'hearts' and 'healthMessage' variables use one-word names.
-I could not call the 'healthMessage' variable 'health message' because variable name cannot have space characters.
+I could not call the 'healthMessage' variable 'health message' because variable names cannot have space characters.
 There are a few other rules about what javascript will accept as a valid variable name.
 It doesn't like variable names that begin with numbers so `2player` is not a valid variable name but `player2` is.

 Javascript programmers - as a habit - generally use lowercase letters for variable names and if the variable name is made of two words joined together (as in `healthMessage`) then the first letter of the second word is usually uppercase.
 This style of variable naming is called Camel-Case and is considered 'Good Practice' among javascript programmers.
 What this means is that using this naming convention makes it easier for programmers to read and understand each others (and their own) code.